China ‘to end Mongolian-language education in Inner Mongolia’

-China's ruling Communist Party is to halt Mongolian-medium education in the country’s northern region of Inner Mongolia bordering Mongolia, Radio Free Asia has reported, citing overseas-based rights group.
+China's ruling Communist Party is to halt Mongolian-medium education in the country’s northern region of Inner Mongolia bordering Mongolia, Radio Free Asia has reported, citing an overseas-based rights group.
+Other reports described a process of transitioning away from Mongolian-medium education in favour of Mandarin Chinese teaching, with the first stage involving three subjects over the next three years in the autonomous region.
+Still, there are angry claims that there is a creeping cultural assimilation process under way.

 Hundreds of teachers in the cities of Tongliao and Ulaanhad have been called to urgent, secret meetings at primary and secondary schools in recent days, where they were informed that the Chinese government has ordered them to switch to Chinese-medium education from September 1, the New York-based Southern Mongolian Human Rights Information Center (SMHRIC) said in a report on its website.